Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Background Check Process via North Carolina’s State Bureau of Investigation (NCSBI)

-There are several background checks that can be performed through the NCSBI, these are:
+There are several background checks that can be performed through the NCSBI; these are:

-• Personal background checks
+- Personal background checks

-• Background checks by employers and licensing entities as those in the table above
+- Background checks by employers and licensing entities, as those in the table above

-Employers and Licensing Entities
+Employers & Licensing Entities

-The North Carolina State Bureau of Investigation (NCSBI) performs the role of CJIS Systems Agency (CSA) for the State of North Carolina.
-FBI Criminal Justice Information Services (CJIS) is the nation’s central records repository for the information system providing assistance to state law enforcement, and public, governmental, and private entities that share information for criminal justice (CJ) and noncriminal justice (NCJ) purposes.
+FBI Criminal Justice Information Services (CJIS) is the nation’s central records repository for the information system, providing assistance to state law enforcement and public, governmental, and private entities that share information for criminal justice (CJ) and non-criminal justice (NCJ) purposes.

-Agencies such as licensing entities and employees that require background checks have a contract with NCSBI known as an access agreement—these organizations seeking access to criminal history record information (CHRI) must provide the statutory authority to authorize checks for records on applicants and/or employees.
+Agencies such as licensing entities and employees that require background checks have a contract with NCSBI known as an access agreement—these organizations seeking access to Criminal History Record Information (CHRI) must provide the statutory authority to authorize checks for records on applicants and/or employees.

 Personal Background Checks